If you’re putting together a travel itinerary through Central Europe, you can’t go wrong adding a short trip from Vienna to Český Krumlov.

 After spending a few days in Vienna, we found traveling from Vienna to Český Krumlov by train is a fairly straightforward and an entirely lovely trip–the views of the Austrian and Czech countryside are marvelous, the trains comfortable, and the journey enjoyable.

 By traveling by train, we genuinely felt that we were able to add to rather than detract from our experience (and our general dislike of unnecessary bus travel helped that opinion along, as well).
-It does require a few steps, but they’re easy to navigate.
+It does require a few steps, but they’re fairly straightforward to navigate.

 Table of Contents